How to Detect & Verify Site Security Threats & Risks

 Fewer blind spots means fewer opportunities for unnoticed activity.

-In summary, intelligent video analytics enhances detection, improves CCTV surveillance and threat verification by identifying events automatically.
+In summary, intelligent video analytics for CCTV improves detection, CCTV surveillance and threat verification by identifying events automatically.
 It reduces reliance on manual monitoring and improves detection accuracy.

 identification of unauthorised movement